 As she continues pursuit in developing all aspects of saxophone performance, she maintains a deep-seated passion for personal artistic development and growth.
 Her research interests include contemporary improvisation, popular music, and art music for the saxophone.
 She hopes to build a foundation upon which the saxophone becomes a regularly used instrument in the popular and commercial music industries.

-Emily holds a chair in the award-winning Music City Big Band, operates as a bandleader for emerging jazz combo Marmalade, and collaborates with several Nashville recording artists.
+Emily holds a chair in the award-winning Music City Big Band, operates as a bandleader for emerging jazz combo Marmalade, and collaborates with numerous Nashville recording artists.

 Equally passionate about education, Emily currently serves as the Adjunct Professor of Saxophone at Middle Tennessee State University.
 She maintains a busy schedule as a teacher and guest clinician for the Metro Nashville, Wilson County and Williamson County School Districts, and held a previous appointment at Murray State University (KY).

 Out of the studio, Emily trains for and participates in trail ultramarathons.
 If you think that's crazy and/or interesting and want to read a race report, they are published here.